osmo-trx: different output in convolve test between x86 vs neon vs neon-vfpv4

 I don't know if that's expected or if it's actually a bug.
 Assigning to Tom as he seems to be the one knowing more about this topic and who wrote the initial code for ARM.

-#3 Updated by ttsou about 1 year ago
+#3 Updated by ttsou almost 2 years ago

 I still need to look into the specific numbers as well as reproduce the issue locally, however, I suspect the issue relates to IEEE-754 floating point conformance.